 Shimano was one of the first brands to make gravity orientated clipless shoes with its trademark lace cover.
 These AM9s continue that heritage with a shoe that works well over a range of riding from trail to DH.View Deal

 Shimano XC5 Womens | 33% off at Backcountry

-We have been riding these shoes for XC and gravel for ages and are nothing but impressed with the performance of the XC5's.
+We have been riding Shimano XC5 shoes for XC and gravel for ages and are nothing but impressed with the performance of the XC5's.
 Being light, stiff and super comfortable makes them best suited to long days in the saddle.
-Competitive Cyclist also has the men's version with 25% off.View Deal
+Competitive Cyclist also has the men's version with up to 23% off.View Deal

 Five Ten Kestrel Lace-Up | 30% off at Backcountry